STEM Research Academy

 Upon successful completion of the spring course, students interested in conducting research over the summer will be matched with CUNY research faculty and participate in a structured six-week program internship.

-Spring Semester - Introduction to Research Skills: The STEM Research Academy sequence will begin with a 60-hour non college credit science research course.
-This hands-on, activity-based course was designed to help students develop essential scientific literacy and numeracy skills.
+Spring Semester - Introduction to Research Skills (Lecture): The STEM Research Academy sequence will begin with a 60-hour non-college credit science research course.
+This h course was designed to help students develop essential scientific literacy and numeracy skills.
 Note, students may request that thier respective high schools award them credit for the course.
 College Now will provide the high school with all necessary information (course syllabus, course grade, etc.).

 - DNA Detectives (Genetics/Biodiversity) - The objective of this section is to learn about the nature of DNA and genetic variation, deepen students’ appreciation of biodiversity by providing opportunities for the students to develop, and practice sterile lab techniques, good record keeping habits, and proper measurement skills.